tamtakoe/versme/README.md

   -h, --help         Print this help message.

 Commands:
   bump        Bump by one of major, minor, patch version of branch.
-Default branch (main or master) if --branch not specify.
               Add git-tag and push if --push option.
               Read and update application version if --type option. package.json for npm type Mark any push as skip-ci if --skip option or push tag only if --skip-tag option